 The Dyslexic Way

 Better tell us what to avoid than what we should do.
-Point out the general idea of what you want us to do by emphasizing the most essential parts of the story, avoiding too much descriptive language (it’s so confusing to listen although we use it quite frequently because we have a hard time in retaining specific terms).
-Struggling to recruit positive attention often goes unnoticed because it is hindered by lots and lots of blunders, mostly considering simple tasks, letting to our fellows and teachers with no choice for any type of positive reinforcement towards ourselves.
+Point out the general idea of what you want us to do by emphasizing the most essential parts of the story, avoiding too much descriptive language (it’s so confusing to listen, although we use it quite frequently because we have a hard time retaining specific terms).
+Struggling to recruit positive attention often goes unnoticed because it is hindered by lots and lots of blunders, mostly considering simple tasks, letting our fellows and teachers no choice for any type of positive reinforcement towards ourselves.

 20 Dyslexia Sayings and Quotes to Inspire You